 For years, my greatest overseas travel ambition has been to visit Japan.
 (Don’t ask me why — I guess I’m fascinated with the culture and especially the food, and I want to see if they’re really as far ahead of the U.S. technology-wise as everyone says they are.)
 This year, I finally found the means, the time and the money to do so, and the next question I had after I booked my airline reservation was, will I get to see a baseball game?

 Because I haven’t yet fulfilled one of my other ambitions — learning at least a little bit of Japanese — navigating the Web for information to Japanese baseball can be treacherous; you might wind up at a site like this.
 I’ve found a few good resources in English, like this and this, but none as valuable as this one, which lets you search schedules, view statistics and even buy tickets through them (the description sounds a little too much like an under-the-table, Mafia-like transaction).
-There’s also this site, which purports to help foreigners buy tickets.
+There’s also a site called Japanese Baseball Tickets, which purports to help foreigners buy tickets.
 Having thoroughly researched my options, it looks like it will either be one of these two options or hope I guess right on one of those Japanese-language team Web sites.

 I’ve settled on the game I want to see — March 31, Orix Buffaloes vs. Nippon Ham Fighters at the Tokyo Dome.
 If you’re in Tokyo, you have no less than five venues that you can visit, but I figure that if you can only pick one, you might as well go with the Tokyo Dome, even if it isn’t a Yomiuri Giants game.
 I will begin my ticket-buying adventure soon, but I plan on being at this game even if I have to kick a door down and risk winding up here to do so.
 So if this blog goes mysteriously dark after the first of April, please send someone to go looking for me overseas, won’t you?